Alexis-Daigle/Recipes/Orange Chiffon Cake/Readme.md

 7. Bake for about 30 to 40 minutes or until a skewer comes out clean.

 8. Invert pan to cool (upside down, to keep it airy).

 9. Once cooled, loosen with a knife and serve!

+10. Optional: Lightly cover with Icing sugar or icing.